Gilbert, Arizona is a vibrant city full of sunny days and friendly neighbors. But does this picture-perfect location really as flawless as it seems?

 2. You’re in the Middle of Nowhere

 Gilbert is placed in the bottom half of the state of Arizona.
 Yes, Gilbert is sandwiched between Chandler, Mesa, Scottsdale, and Pheonix in the heart of SanTan Valley, but if you look back on the map, you’re in a western desert.
 You are also a 2 hours and 52-minute drive from the border to another country.
-(SourceOpens in a new tab.)
+(Source)

 You are in the middle of nowhere.